tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 It’s stupid, really, that we thought being in a swamp was a smart idea.
 What I saw in that grainy footage will haunt me to this day—even though I never saw it with my own eyes.

 Over 20 feet of a rough, scaly spine rose up to the surface of the water—as silent as a library whisper.
-The ripple was made by the tail, and I took a moment to process as the whole length from snout to tail end filled my rear vision.
+The ripple was made by the tail, and I took a moment to process as the whole length from snout to tail.
 My body reacted before my mind could.

 It was like an electric shock that launched me forward—just as the water erupted and a 40-foot-long alligator sprung from the water.
 I couldn’t even scream as the giant mouth—*as big as I was*—snapped shut right where I had been a moment before.
 Two huge, yellow eyes perched on the top of the head blinked in succession before readjusting.